Let’s go to Albert Finney in this movie, let’s go see this star…

 Shoot The Moon (1982) Official Trailer – Albert Finney, Diane Keaton Movie HD, Movieclips Classic Trailers

 As a near teen, I’d adored his heartwarming role in the Annie movie as Daddy Warbucks.
 Yet another of his more heartrending patriarchal roles from the 1980s that made a much stronger impact on me.
 This was in his multi Award-nominated dramatic role as George Dunlap in Shoot the Moon (1982).
-This film award-nominated is an underrated Alan Parker directed film and written by Bo Goldman.
-Goldman, the man who also wrote the screenplay for a Realweegiemidget favourite One Flew over the Cuckoo’s Nest (1975).
+This film award-nominated is an underrated Alan Parker directed film and was written by Bo Goldman.
+Goldman also wrote the screenplay for a Realweegiemidget favourite One Flew over the Cuckoo’s Nest (1975).

 It really is a far cry from his musical roles in Scrooge and Annie that I’d grown up with.
 The Shoot the Moon acting performances were sadly overlooked as Oscar material, but Keaton and Finney both won Golden Globes.
 Finney’s role was originally offered to Jack Nicholson, who declined it due to the hard-hitting plot content.
 Of his role; Finney said to the New York Times;

 “It required personal acting; I had to dig into myself.
 When you have to expose yourself and use your own vulnerability, you can get a little near the edge.
 Scenes where Diane Keaton and I really have to go at each other reminded me of times when my own behavior has been monstrous.

 Finney’s other treasured roles included the previously mentioned Annie (1982), where he played Daddy Warbucks.
 Warbucks is a millionaire who takes in an orphan, Annie for a week for a promotional stunt.
 Then Warbucks grows to love her but helps Annie find her parents.